Teaching

 Teaching Experience

-• Introduction to Communication Research.
-(Fall 2020).
-Instructor: Dr. Yph Lelkes.
+- Introduction to Communication Research.
+Fall 2020.
+TA (Instructor: Dr. Yph Lelkes).
 Graduate seminar.
+University of Pennsylvania